sudzythegoat/AI-Bot/README.md

 ## Commands
 -gpt

-Provides an AI generated answer\n
+Provides an AI generated answer

 ex: -gpt Hi there!

 returns Hello!
 How can I help you?